Eugen Bari

 Eugen Bari (born 24 June 1971) is a Slovak former professional footballer and current manager of TJ Sklotatran Poltár.
 Bari was nicknamed "The Slovak Romário" after the famous Romário of Brazil.

+Throughout his career, Bari played for Dunajská Streda, Nitra, Dukla Banská Bystrica and Vác.

+Club career

+Bari was 17 years old when he made his debut for the men's team.
+Fiľakovo was playing a friendly match against Spartak Trnava, where Bari would come onto the pitch as a substitute midway through the second half.

+Managerial career

+After returning to Fiľakovo, Bari became a youth coach.
+He later became the head coach of the club.

 Personal life

-He is of Roma (Gypsy) origin.
+Bari is of Roma (Gypsy) origin.
 His son Kristián is currently playing for MŠK Žilina.